tesseractush/processimo-app/README.md

 ## Features

-- Authentication with email/username, Google, and GitHub
+- Authentication with email/password, Google, and GitHub
 - Marketplace of AI agents and agent teams
 - Subscription and billing management with Stripe
 - Admin dashboard for managing agents and workflow requests
 - User profile and settings management
-- Custom workflow requests with priority levels
-- Real-time dashboard statistics

 ## Getting Started